wellrestedphp/wellrested/docs/source/handlers-and-middleware.rst

 Using Handlers and Middleware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Methods that accept handlers and middleware (e.g., ``Server::add``, ``Router::register``) allow you to provide them in a number of ways.
-For example, you can provide an instance, a ``callable`` that provides an instance, or an ``array`` of handlers to use in sequence.
+For example, you can provide an instance, a ``callable`` that returns an instance, or an ``array`` of middleware to use in sequence.
 The following examples will demonstrate all of the ways you can register handlers and middleware.

 Factory Functions
 -----------------